deliveroo/determinator/README.md

 end
 ```

+Please note that Determinator requires an identifier for your actor — either an ID (when they are logged in, eg. a user id), or a globally unique id (GUID) that identifies them across sessions (which would normally be storied in a cookie or in a long-lived session store).

-Feature flags and experiments can be targeted to specific actors by specifying actor properties (which must match the constraints defined in the feature).
+Feature flags and experiments can be limited to actors with specific properties by specifying them when (which must match the constraints defined in the feature).

 ```ruby
 # Targeting specific actors